CESEL/RelationalGit/README.md

 For example you can find answers to following questions by running simple Sql queries:

 * Which developer has the most commits?
+* What files usually changed together? this way you can detect and document your hidden dependencies.
 * Which developer has the most knowledge about a file or project?
 This idea is based on [Rigby's paper](http://ieeexplore.ieee.org/document/7886975/).
 * Which files are changing constantly? maybe they are bug-prone.